 Best Practice 3: Consider Equipment Maintenance History

-As mentioned before, all data related to previous failures is of crucial importance for the creation of a preventive maintenance program.
+As mentioned before, all data related to previous failures is of crucial importance for the creation of a PM program.
 Previous incidents, the type and operation of the machine, and the manufacturer’s recommendations should be considered when defining the type and frequency of the tasks.

 Best Practice 4: Preventive Maintenance Training